The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Tanja Perko, Researcher, SCK CEN, BE

-• Emilia Janisz, PL
+• Emilia Janisz, Consultant Clean Air Task Force, PL

 • Myrto Tripathi, President, Voices of Nuclear, FR